 The Seeger Surgical Simulation Center, the previously existing Level II American College of Surgeons-Accredited Education Institutes (ACS-AEI), was incorporated into the program and has expanded its scope from surgical education to other specialties and professions.

-The ASP now supports undergraduate and graduate medical education, nursing, and allied health professionals making it a multidisciplinary simulation education program.
+The Academic Simulation Program now supports undergraduate and graduate medical education, nursing and allied health professionals making it a multidisciplinary simulation education program.

 The program also provides mobile simulation programs, providing outreach to other Baylor Scott & White Health hospitals throughout Texas.

-The ASP has Level 1 accreditation through the ACS-AEI and is the only program in Texas – and the fifth in the world – accredited through the Society for Simulation in Healthcare in all four areas of Assessment, Research, Teaching/Education and Systems Integration.
+The Academic Simulation Program has Level 1 accreditation through the ACS-AEI.
+It is the only program in Texas – and only the fifth in the world – accredited through the Society for Simulation in Healthcare in all four areas of Assessment, Research, Teaching/Education and Systems Integration.
 It is also an FLS, FES and FUSE test center.

 To improve the quality and efficiency of health care delivery by providing aligned evidence-based simulation training solutions and services to health care providers

 To serve health care providers at all levels of the continuum of care by delivering quality simulation training opportunities